Chart Color Schemes

 Chain Valley Bay features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 62.1% of all households, including 15.9% couples with children, 37.7% couples without children, and 8.1% single parent families.
-Non-family households constitute the remaining 37.9%, with lone person households at 35.3% and group households comprising 1.8%.
+Non-family households make up the remaining 37.9%, with lone person households at 35.3% and group households comprising 1.8% of the total.
 The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households